brrcrites/graph-coloring/README.md

     1 indicates an edge between column node and row node 0 indicates a lack of an edge

-Once you have added tests, you can give them a group handle in the test_cases.mk file, and then register them in the if/else tree under the "test" command.
+Once you have added tests, you can give them a group handle in the `Tests/test_cases.mk` file, and then register them in the if/else tree under the "test" command.

-##Visualizer output:

-    write_graph(string graph_name)

-Will write a .dot file named graph_name.dot
-If no argument is provided, writes to colored_graph.dot.
-The .dot file has
-    nodes colored appropriately and with the second line showing the color id in case the colors are too close.

-Example usage: (Without text file input)

-    //Create a Graphcolor object and select which algorithm to use
-    //use the empty input_graph
-    Graphcolor new_graph* = new -Algorith Name-(input_graph);
-    //Add all of the nodes/edges
-    string node1 = "node1";
-    string node2 = "node2";
-    new_graph->add_node(node1);
-    new_graph->add_node(node2);
-    new_graph->add_edge(node1,node2);
-    ...
-    //Color the graph
-    new_graph->color();